 It has become common practice for large onshore construction projects to be built in a modular format at construction yards and then shipped to the project site, rather than stick-built in-situ.

-Since the beginning of modularization, Longitude has provided major construction and infrastructure companies with early-stage design engineering for module design, and with naval architectural support – throughout a project’s execution.
+Since the beginning of modularization, Longitude has provided major construction and infrastructure companies with early-stage design engineering for module design as well as support for all marine works required by the project.
+This support defines a key part of the project execution strategy – from concept and throughout a project’s execution.

-Typical scopes-of-work start with the derivation of module design criteria for transportation.
+Typical projects start with the derivation of module design criteria for transportation.
 This requires an assessment of weather conditions for the proposed shipping route.
-Longitude has access to wave model data, enabling us to provide metocean analysis for any worldwide location, as well as access to voyage simulation analysis.
+Longitude has access to global wave model data, enabling us to provide metocean analysis for any worldwide location or shipping route, as well as access to voyage simulation analysis.
 Motions analysis is then undertaken using a range of vessel types that may be suitable for the voyage to derive realistic design criteria.
 Later in the project, Longitude will assist the client with vessel selection, to ensure that the contracted vessels are capable to safely load, transport and offload the modules.

 Other aspects of the project may require fatigue analysis of the module itself; grillage and sea-fastening design and analysis; specification of NDT requirements; load in and out engineering; stability and ballasting assessments; and alongside-mooring design and analysis.
 Load-in and load-out of the modules may be by lift or roll-on roll-off, using self-propelled multi-axle trailers (SPMT).